Baagsma/PBQA/README.md

-# PBQA
-Pattern Based Question and Answer
+# Pattern Based Question and Anser